blikblum/marionette.routing/docs/configuration.md

 ## `router.rootRegion`

- Property that defines the region where the top level views will be rendered
+ Property that defines the Marionette Region where the top level views will be rendered

 ## `router.destroy`